-If you are a policyholder with a claim dispute with your insurance company and you have given up the fight and are ready to lose, go ahead and invoke your right to the appraisal process that your insurance company has written into their policy.
-It will be over quickly and if you are paid anything as a result of it, at best it will be a figure reached through compromise from what someone other than you “estimates” your loss to be with no commitment to perform any of necessary the work for the amount the appraisers and umpire “estimate” it to cost.
+If you are a policyholder disputing a claim with your insurance company and you have given up the fight and are ready to lose, go ahead and invoke your right to the appraisal clause that your insurance company has written into their policy.
+It will be over quickly and if you are paid anything because of it, at best it will be a fictitious figure, and reached through compromise from what someone other than you “estimates” your loss to be – and with no commitment from a contractor willing to accept that amount to perform any of necessary the work.